 With our range of intrinsic value price scenarios and our understanding of price-implied consensus expectations, we have the information we need to make investment decisions.
 When investing in a company, we look for the most attractive reward-to-risk opportunities.
-This can occur when the stock price falls into our bear- and worst-case valuation scenarios due to a short-term market inefficiency caused by temporary, nonfundamental situations that in no way impact our long-term investment thesis.
-In most cases, we gradually scale into a position, taking advantage of dips in the stock price.
+This can occur when the stock price falls into our bear- and worst-case valuation scenarios due to a short-term market inefficiency caused by temporary factors that do not negatively impact our long-term investment thesis.
+In most cases, we gradually scale into a position, taking advantage of stock price volatility.

-Conversely, as the price of a company converges toward our base-case price-when the reward-to-risk opportunity becomes less attractive-we typically begin to reduce our weight in the company and eventually sell the position altogether when the stock price reaches our estimate of intrinsic value.
+Conversely, as the price of a company converges toward our base-case price-when the reward-to-risk opportunity becomes less attractive-we typically begin to reduce our weight in the company and eventually sell the position altogether when the stock price approaches our estimate of intrinsic value.
 In short, valuation drives the timing of our investment decisions.